HectorMacassa/hectormacassa/README.md

 ## Full-Stack Developer.
 Software Engineer.
 - 🔭 I’m currently working on various projects to enhance my programming skills.
-- 🌱 I’m continuously learning Data Structures and Algorithms to improve my critical thinking and problem-solving skills.
+- 🌱 Continuously learning Data Structures and Algorithms to improve my critical thinking and problem-solving skills.
-- 🤝 I'm open to collaboration.
+- 🤝 Open to collaboration.
 - ✉️ How to reach me: cbmacassa@gmail.com

 ## Languages